FriedLikeRice/FitTrack/README.md

 - SO THAT I can monitor my progress and optimize my fitness routine for better results

 ## LINKS:
-- Link to github repository for this project:
+- Link to github repository for this project: https://github.com/FriedLikeRice/FitTrack/tree/temp6
 - Link to deployed application:

-## RESOURCES:
+## CHALLENGES:

-Screenshot of deployed application: ![Alt text]
+- allowing users to create a new workout
+- allowing users to logout with logout button and be redirected to login/homepage